Sunan Kudus

-Sunan Kudus (born Ja'far Shadiq; 1500-1550), founder of Kudus, is considered to be one of the Wali Sanga of Java, Indonesia.
+Sunan Kudus (born Syekh Jafar As-Shodiq bin Utsman Al-Hamadani; 1500-1550), founder of Kudus, is one of the Wali Sanga (lit.
+"Nine Saints"), of Java, Indonesia to whom the propagation of Islam amongst the Javanese is attributed.

-He is said to have originated the wayang golek, and founded the masjid at Kudus using (it is said) the doors from the palace of Majapahit.
+He is said to be at the origin of the wayang golek (traditional Sundanese puppet arts from West Java), and to have founded the mosque (masjid) at Kudus - using the doors from the palace of Majapahit.

 History

 He was born Ja'far ash-Shadiq, the son of Sunan Ngudung and Syarifah (sibling of Sunan Bonang), thus the grandson of Sunan Ampel.
 It is said that he was the son of an Egyptian sultan who had migrated to Java.
 In the Sultanate of Demak, he was appointed commander of the army.
 He went forth with Sultan Prawata, battling against Adipati Jipang and Arya Penangsang.